Barickman twins are 3-Sport athletes

 And if current guidelines from the pandemic remain in place, they will also get to experience their other two sports – volleyball and track.

 The twins, daughters of Kellie and John Barickman, have been three-sport athletes all four years of high school and are enjoying the start of the girls’ basketball season.

 “I am very blessed and excited to be having a senior season,” Abbi Barickman said.
 “Being able to play with my high school teammates is something a lot of us didn’t think would happen this year, so we are all taking advantage of the time we have together.”

 Maddi Barickman said, “We are extremely thankful to be having a senior season, especially since it didn’t look like we would have one at the start of the school year.
-It has been so nice to be around the girls on the team these past couple weeks and enjoy our last season as Lady Leaf.
+It has been so nice to be around the girls on the team these past couple weeks and enjoy our last season as Lady Leafs.

-Geneseo won the Western Big 6 Conference title last season finished with a Regional Championship loss to Peoria Richwoods, although Geneseo does have most of their roster from last season’s ninth-ranked team that finished with a 24-7 season.
+Geneseo won the Western Big 6 Conference title last season and finished with a Regional Championship loss to Peoria Richwoods, although Geneseo does have most of their roster from last season’s ninth-ranked team that finished with a 24-7 season.